Search

 To achieve this flexibility, initially, all you have to do is to prepare a list of peg words that can be easily retrieved and link them with other items.

-How To Memorize Your Pegs
+How To Assign Your Pegs Without Having to “Learn” Them

 If you’re using the number-rhyme system, it‘s really quite easy.
 Rhyming does most of the work.